 The referendum continued, and 72.2 per cent of UK citizens voted on June 23.
 The result, far from bringing calm to an already tense situation, caused greater turmoil with politicians, media, business leaders and the stock markets, as well as the general public, scrambling to make sense of what the vote for the UK’s exit from the EU actually meant.

-In the immediate aftermath, billions were wiped off the value of UK companies and the pound plummeted to its lowest level for decades against the US dollar.
+In the immediate aftermath, billions were wiped off the value of UK companies and the pound plummeted to its lowest level against the US dollar for decades.

 Dean Turner, economist at UBS Wealth Management, reflects: “The result was clearly a surprise on the markets as before the referendum, there had been a lot of positioning for the vote to be remain.
 The fallout [in the markets] has to be taken in that context.”

 He continues: “The numbers look large, especially in sterling, but the markets have settled broadly in line with what we were expecting would happen if the UK did vote to leave the UK.
 That said, we are probably looking at a period of zero growth for the UK in the second half of the year and investors will be trying to assess what this means for monetary policy in the UK.”

 Prime Minister David Cameron swiftly excused himself from dealing with the ramifications of Brexit, in turn delaying the triggering of Article 50 for his replacement, which fuelled yet more uncertainty.